naylence/naylence-examples-python/examples/distributed/cancellable/README.md

 This example demonstrates **Agent‑to‑Agent (A2A) task APIs** in a **distributed** topology.
 A client starts a long‑running task on an agent, subscribes to task updates (status + artifacts), reacts to progress, and then **cancels** the task mid‑flight.

+---
+Flow:
 ```
 request: client ──▶ sentinel ──▶ cancellable-agent
 reply:   client ◀─ sentinel ◀─ cancellable-agent
 updates: client ◀─ sentinel ◀─ cancellable-agent (status/artifacts)
 ```

+---
-> ⚠️ **Security note:** This demo is intentionally **insecure** (no auth, TLS, or overlay encryption) to keep the A2A patterns clear.
-Later examples add secure admission, identities, and sealed channels.
+> ⚠️ **Security note:** This demo is intentionally insecure for clarity.
+There is **no auth, TLS, or overlay security** enabled here.
+Later examples will layer in secure admission, identities, and sealed channels.

+---
+> **For curious souls:** Naylence ships with FastAPI/Uvicorn under the hood but you’ll never need to see or configure it.
+All transport, routing, and addressing are handled by the fabric itself.
+No boilerplate servers, no route wiring, just `make start` and go.
 ---

 ## What you’ll learn